JBRIT: Guidelines for Authors

 Consult the latest issue of J. Bot.
 Res.
 Inst.
 Texas (or Sida) for format of articles and notes regarding title, author, and address.
 Ranges of numbers are separated by double hyphens (6--8) OR the en-dash symbol.
 Footnotes, figure legends, appendices, and tables should be on separate pages and inserted at the end of the manuscript following references.
 Authors are encouraged to use the APG IV families, which can be accessed through the Missouri Botanical Garden research site (Angiosperm Phylogeny Website).

 Every paper should include both an English and Spanish (or another major language) abstract.
 If you cannot provide an abstract in a second language, a Spanish or English abstract will be added for you.
+We welcome authors to submit additional abstracts in the language relevant to their research area or topic to encourage repatriation of knowledge back to local cultures.

 Label information should be provided for specimen citations in the label's original language.
 No translation is necessary.
 Similarly, follow whatever unit of measure is provided on the label (e.g. metric or standard/English).
 Use the collector’s last name (or full name) and number (or "s.n.") and italicize both.
 Abbreviate the months of the year by the first three letters of the month without a period.
 Separate country and state/region/subdivision names with periods with a colon following the terminal name (separating the locale names from the beginning of the locality description).